How to Make NORA Tea for Pregnancy

 • Place the strainer in a quart mason jar and pour boiling water over the tea to fill up the jar.

-• Cover and let steep on the counter for up to a few hours.
+• Cover and let steep on the counter for up to a few hours and then place in the fridge overnight.

 • The next morning, enjoy your nutrition-packed tea!